MassTransit/MassTransit/docs/getting-started/README.md

 ## With RabbitMQ

 ::: tip
-See the [Install RabbitMQ](#install-rabbitmq) section below if you need to install RabbitMQ before continuing.
+To continue from this point, RabbitMQ must be installed.
+If you need to install RabbitMQ, refer to the [Install RabbitMQ](#install-rabbitmq) section below.
 :::

-Add RabbitMQ for MassTransit package to the console application.
+Add the _MassTransit.RabbitMQ_ package to the project.

 ```bash
 $ dotnet add package MassTransit.RabbitMQ